Lolita Buckner Inniss

 Education

-Dean Inniss received her A.B. from Princeton University where she majored in Romance Languages in Literature and earned certificates (minors) in African American and Latin American Studies.
-At Princeton she won the National Urban League Essay Prize, was awarded a Latin American Travel Studies Scholarship, and was a Princeton in France Scholar.
-She earned her J.D. from UCLA where she was a moot court honors participant and an editor of the National Black Law Journal, the first law journal in the country to focus on legal issues at the intersection of race and law.
-She later earned an LL.M. with Distinction and a Ph.D. in law from Osgoode Hall Law School, York University, in Canada.
-At Osgoode she was awarded the Mary Jane Mossman Award for Work in Feminist Legal Theory and the Harley D. Hallett Award, and was named a Peter Hogg Scholar.
+Dean Inniss earned her A.B. from Princeton University, where she majored in Romance Languages and Literature and completed certificates in African American Studies and Latin American Studies.
+While at Princeton, she was awarded the National Urban League Essay Prize, a Latin American Travel Studies Scholarship, and was named a Princeton-in-France Scholar.
+She received her J.D. from the UCLA School of Law, where she was a moot court honors participant and served as an editor of the National Black Law Journal, the first legal journal in the United States dedicated to issues at the intersection of race and law.
+Dean Inniss later earned an LL.M. with Distinction and a Ph.D. in Law from Osgoode Hall Law School at York University in Canada.
+At Osgoode, she was the recipient of the Mary Jane Mossman Award for Excellence in Feminist Legal Studies, the Harley D. Hallett Award, and was named a Peter Hogg Scholar.

 Previous Employment Highlights

-Prior to joining SMU, Dean Inniss served on the faculty of Cleveland State University Law School, where she was a holder of the Joseph C. Hostetler-Baker and Hostetler Chair in Law and won the Provost's Merit Award.
-She was the first Black person in the law school's 127-year history to hold a distinguished chair.
-She also held the Elihu Root Peace Fund Visiting Professor of Women's Studies at Hamilton College, a distinguished chair position.
-In addition, Dean Inniss was a fellow of the New York University-Centre National De La Recherche Scientifique (CNRS) in Paris, France.
-CNRS is one of Europe's and the world's most esteemed research institutes.
+Earlier in her career, Dean Inniss was a member of the faculty at Cleveland State University College of Law, where she held the Joseph C. Hostetler-Baker and Hostetler Chair in Law and was recognized with the Provost's Merit Award for outstanding faculty achievement.
+She also held the Elihu Root Peace Fund Visiting Professorship in Women's Studies at Hamilton College, a prestigious visiting chair.
+Additionally, she was a fellow at the New York University-Centre National de la Recherche Scientifique (CNRS) in Paris, France--one of Europe's leading research institutions.

 Selected Public and Non-profit Service